axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ## Versioning

-For us to being able to have multiple versions of components on a webpage, we version the CSS classes.
+For us to be able to have multiple versions of components on a webpage, we version the CSS classes.
 In production, all classes will have a prefix.
 This prefix makes sure that CSS is targeting only components of the same version and prevent CSS from leaking into other components.

 Prefix structure: `nva${COMPONENT_VERSION_BEFORE_PUBLISH}`